Skyfighter64/Audio-Visualizer/README.md

 ### Configure Bluez-aplay
+Note from the future: Bluetooth-Audio has changed a lot recently, this might be outdated.

 This bluetooth audio player plays anything sent from connected bluetooth devices.
 To configure the output, edit the systemd file for the `bluealsa-aplay` service:
 - use `sudo systemctl edit bluealsa-aplay.service`, and paste in the following lines: